mvolkmann/MyUnixEnv/notes/11tyNotes.md

 It is implemented in JavaScript.

 The 11ty mascot is a possum attached to a helium balloon.

+11ty is the most popular SSG that supports multiple template languages.

 A lot of big names in the web community love 11ty, including Mathias Bynens, Chris Coyier, Brian Leroux, Addy Osmani, Sara Soueidan